Chanty (singer): 2021–present: Lapillus, GMA Network

 In an interview with The Korea Times, Chanty recalled that her father's friend offered her to go to South Korea to become part of a K-pop girl group, to which she accepted, citing her interest in K-pop, as well as in Korean dramas.
 Chanty would later be trained under MLD Entertainment for eight months, until she was introduced as a member of the girl group Lapillus, on May 25, 2022.
 Her group debuted on June 20, 2022, with the release of their first digital single, "Hit Ya!".

 In the Philippines, Chanty transferred to GMA Network and signed an exclusive contract with Sparkle, on November 11, 2022.
 In April 2024, MLD Entertainment announced that Chanty would be taking an indefinite hiatus from Lapillus due to her developing ME/CFS.
 On August 14, 2024, Chanty was cast in the youth series Maka.
+She resumed her activities with Lapillus in November 2024, during the group’s tour of Japan.

+In 2026, she participated in season two of the reality dance competition series Stars on the Floor.
+She finished in second place with her Dance Star Duo partner, Jao Canlas of Alamat.